 Transfer your sealed pastelillos de guayaba to a half sheet pan lined with parchment paper or a silicone baking mat.
 Arrange the pastelillos on the sheet pan- leaving at least one inch between each pastry.
 You may need to bake these in batches to avoid crowding your sheet pan and causing them to steam instead of bake.
 If you do need to bake more than one batch, keep the unbaked pastelillos in the refrigerator while you bake the first batch.

 Brush a light glaze of the egg wash over the tops of each pastelillo.
 Be careful not to brush too much egg wash onto them or it could run off the sides and prevent the puff pastry from rising.
+When the egg wash runs over the sides, it causes the puff pastry layers to stick together, so they don’t rise as high.

 Pop the sheet pan into an oven that’s been preheated to 400°F. Bake the pastelillos de guayaba for 20 minutes, or until puffy, flaky, and golden brown.